Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Troll.md

 - monster/environment/underdark
 - monster/size/large
 - monster/type/giant
-statblock: inline
+aliases: ["Troll"]
 ---
 # Troll
 *Source: Monster Manual p.
-291, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Storm Lord's Wrath, Explorer's Guide to Wildemount*
+291. Available in the SRD and the Basic Rules.*

 Born with horrific appetites, trolls eat anything they can catch and devour.
 They have no society to speak of, but they do serve as mercenaries to orcs, ogres, ettins, hags, and giants.
 As payment, trolls demand food and treasure.
 Trolls are difficult to control, however, doing as they please even when working with more powerful creatures.